Bovis Lend Lease fined $56 million for fraud

-NEW YORK (Reuters) - A U.S. subsidiary of the Australia’s Lend Lease Construction has admitted to a 10-year overbilling scheme on New York area projects and will pay $56 million in fines and victim restitution, prosecutors said on Tuesday.
+NEW YORK, April 24 (Reuters) - A U.S. subsidiary of the Australian giant Lend Lease Construction has admitted to a 10-year overbilling scheme on New York area projects and will pay $56 million in fines and victim restitution, prosecutors said on Tuesday.

-Bovis Lend Lease, as the subsidiary was previously known, has its largest U.S. office in New York City, where it employs more than 1,000 people and has worked on projects such as the September 11 Memorial in Lower Manhattan and the Citi Field baseball stadium in Queens.
+Bovis Lend Lease, as the subsidiary was previously known, has its largest U.S. office in New York City, where it employs about 1,000 people and has worked on projects such as the September 11 Memorial in Lower Manhattan and the Citi Field baseball arena in Queens.

 “Today’s proceedings mark the culmination of a three-year investigation into a systematic pattern of audacious fraud by one of the world’s largest construction firms,” FBI Assistant Director in Charge Janice Fedarcyk said in a statement.